Mechanism (biology)

-In the science of biology, a mechanism is a system of causally interacting parts and processes that produce one or more effects.
-Scientists explain phenomena by describing mechanisms that could produce the phenomena.
-For example, natural selection is a mechanism of biological evolution; other mechanisms of evolution include genetic drift, mutation, and gene flow.
+In biology, a mechanism is a system of causally interacting parts and processes that produce one or more effects.
+Phenomena can be explained by describing their mechanisms.
+For example, natural selection is a mechanism of evolution; other mechanisms of evolution include genetic drift, mutation, and gene flow.
 In ecology, mechanisms such as predation and host-parasite interactions produce change in ecological systems.
 In practice, no description of a mechanism is ever complete because not all details of the parts and processes of a mechanism are fully known.
 For example, natural selection is a mechanism of evolution that includes countless, inter-individual interactions with other individuals, components, and processes of the environment in which natural selection operates.

 Characterizations/ definitions

 Many characterizations/definitions of mechanisms in the philosophy of science/biology have been provided in the past decades.
 For example, one influential characterization of neuro- and molecular biological mechanisms by Peter K. Machamer, Lindley Darden and Carl Craver is as follows: mechanisms are entities and activities organized such that they are productive of regular changes from start to termination conditions.
 Other characterizations have been proposed by Stuart Glennan (1996, 2002), who articulates an interactionist account of mechanisms, and William Bechtel (1993, 2006), who emphasizes parts and operations.

-The characterization by Machemer et al. is as follows: mechanisms are entities and activities organized such that they are productive of changes from start conditions to termination conditions.
+The characterization by Machemer et al. is as follows: mechanisms are entities and activities organized such that they are predictive of changes from start conditions to termination conditions.
 There are three distinguishable aspects of this characterization: